bbauska/W3Cx-5of5/README.md

   style="width:20%"
   title="Dark vador and his friend named pikachu" alt="Dark vador and his friend named pikachu." />
-<p>So far in this course, we&apos;ve only used
+<p>So far in this course, we&apos;ve only used singleton objects: objects that
-singleton objects: objects that only occur once: player, darkVador, etc.</p>
+only occur once: player, darkVador, etc.

-<p>Ok, this is not quite true, I&apos;d forgotten that we created many balls in
-the module 2 game.
+Ok, this is not quite true, I&apos;d forgotten that we created many balls in the module 2 game.
 We&apos;ll come back to this example further down the page!</p>